Frequently Asked Questions

 Can I change the nozzle of the Siphon Stopper®?

 Yes, Siphon Stoppers® utilize readily available Loc-Line attachments leaving many different options for output nozzles.
-There is a multitude of diameters and shapes of the nozzle.
-You can also easily adjust the length of the fitting by adding additional sections of Loc-Line or even making it smaller by removing some of the knuckles that come with the Siphon Stopper®.
+There are many diameters and shapes of the nozzle.
+You can also adjust the length of the fitting by adding additional sections of Loc-Line or even making it smaller by removing some of the knuckles that come with the Siphon Stopper®.

 Back to Top